Custom conversion count metrics

 - Click Create metric.

 After you create a metric, you can connect it to an experiment or use it to monitor the performance of flag changes.
-To learn how, read Creating experiments and Release Guardian.
+To learn how, read Creating experiments and Guarded rollouts.

 You can also use the REST API: Create metric